shalatan/shalatan.github.io/kotlin.md

   }
   ```
 - `Scope Functions` : Functions whose sole purpose is to execute a block of code within the context of an object.
 When called with a lambda expression provided, a temporary scope is formed, inside which we can access the object without its name.
+The point of a scope function is to take an existing object - called a *context object* - and represent it in a particular way inside that new scope.
   - `with` : introduces a new scope (the lambda) in which the context object is represented as an **implicit receiver** (an implicit receiver can be used with no variable name at all)
   ```kotlin
   //before